tlsfuzzer/tlslite-ng/README.md

 Options:

-* If you have the M2Crypto interface to OpenSSL, this will be used for fast RSA operations and fast ciphers.
+* If you have the `m2crypto` interface to OpenSSL, this will be used for fast RSA operations and fast ciphers.
-* If you have pycrypto this will be used for fast RSA operations and fast ciphers.
+* If you have `pycrypto` this will be used for fast RSA operations and fast ciphers.
-* If you have the GMPY interface to GMP, this will be used for fast RSA and SRP operations.
+* If you have the `gmpy` interface to libgmp, this will be used for fast RSA, FFDH and SRP operations.
 * These modules don't need to be present at installation - you can install them any time.